-An experienced business leader with a proven track record in business improvement, Howard started working with Shelforce in 2013 when the business was facing major financial challenges.
+An experienced business leader with a proven track record in business improvement, Howard started working with Shelforce, a PVCu manufacturer, in 2013 when the business was facing major financial challenges.

 Howard’s experience in lean manufacturing and team building, plus a dedication to nurturing skills, has seen production efficiency increase by 759%.

 The company has gone from an operating loss of £1.8million to now making a profit and 75% of Shelforce’s workforce are disabled, meaning the company is leading the way in inclusive employment too.

 Howard will be speaking on the Barriers to Growth debate at the Glazing Summit which will look at how the skills shortage can be tackled and how more young people can be attracted into the industry.